AlphaValue Corporate Services

 Changing of “Distribution”

 Drone Volt quickly saw that there was little it could add to the sophisticated, ready to fly Chinese offering so abandoned any customisation efforts.
-It has kept the buy to sell line however, with lower (5%-10%) but good-to-have operating margins.
+It has kept the buy to sell line for now however, with lower (5%-10%) but good-to-have operating margins.

 This segment offers a way for cross-selling, penetrating markets thanks to it allowing Drone Volt to propose its services and training as well as to introduce its own offers.